Thank you for volunteering at the Manitoba Robot Games!

 - BULK PAYMENT-It is possible that a teacher will be making a payment for a number of students, and possibly in a variety of competitions, with one cheque (“bulk payment”), so payment for individual robots may be deferred until later – in which case do NOT mark as “Paid” in the registration system.
 The coaches should have a list of all robots for which they are paying.
 Write the school’s name on a piece of note paper & indicate each robot that is checked in (as they are checked in) for each category, e.g. 5 MST + 1 PSA + 1 TP.
 The coach can pay the total amount for all school robots at a break in the registration period, later.
 Be sure to bring this to the attention of the executive committee member that is supervising the registration.

 - Mark as Paid – If the competitor has paid the fee, mark as paid in the registration system and on the router sheet.
-Direct the competitor to the next station for a wristband and receipt (if desired).
+Direct the competitor to the next station for jigs and scales, ask the payee if they want a receipt (if desired).
+Print it out on the square terminals, you can email them a copy as well, need to input the email address on the square terminal to send it.

 - Issue a receipt to the competitor (if desired), and to the teacher/supervisor (most school group leaders will need one).